Lily, a single woman.

 Raquel: I’m a gay woman in bed with a man.
 You do the math.

 Lily: Listen everyone I know you’re both going through things–

 Raquel: I’m not going through anything.
 Maria and I are completely happy.

 Lily: Well okay then, Susan, I know you and Guy are going through a bad time but I didn’t call you both here to discuss that.
 I called you here as my two closest friends to tell you my news.
 (They both look expectantly at her.)
 I’m (knock on the door) going to get that.
 (She crosses to the door.)
 Who is it?

 Delores: (Off): It’s your Mother.
 (Lily opens the door and she enters.)
 I hope this is important.
 I had to reschedule my pedicure.
 Hello girls.

 Raquel: (O.L.):Hi, Delores.

 Lily: I can get you something if you want it.

 Delores: No, I’m fine.
-All I’ve had all day is a bottled water and a Trisket but I’ll live.
+All I’ve had today is a bottled water and a Trisket but I’ll live.
 What’s with all the tissues?

-Raquel: Don’t ask unless you have an umbrella handy.
+Raquel: Don’t ask unless you got an umbrella handy.